-Grains are useful to vegetarians because they help in creating whole proteins when combined with legumes, beans or milk products.
 Ayurveda recommends having grains at each meal if you are a vegetarian to provide adequate energy for the body.
-There are a variety of different grains, and each grain has a specific influence on each ayurvedic dosha.
+There are a variety of different grains, and each grain has a specific influence on each dosha.
 Therefore, depending on whether the diet you are following is geared towards balancing Vata, Pitta, or Kapha, you should choose the right grains that will help balance and nourish your physiology.
 Vata and Pitta types can consume high quantities of grains, while Kapha types should have smaller amounts to avoid weight gain.
 Use the following lists as your guide for the appropriate grains to balance your dosha.

 To help balance Pitta’s hot, sharp qualities, cooling, sweet grains are best.
 Basmati rice is the best grain for balancing Pitta.
 It is cooling and a little heavy, so it is not recommended to eat every day.
 Three to four servings per week are ideal.
 Basmati rice is also made into flour, which can be used for baking.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.